2016 Quota Assessment Tools Evaluation Project

 Phase 2: Commodity board analysis, consultation, and submissions to BCFIRB (February – June 2017)

-During this phase, commodity boards will consult with stakeholders.
-To participate in the consultation process, please contact the individual commodity boards:
+During this phase, commodity boards consulted with stakeholders.
+Please contact the individual commodity boards for more information on their analysis and consultation processes:

 - BC Broiler Hatching Egg Commission